kbirk/esper/README.md

         console.log( 'Shader sources loaded and program instantiated' );
     });

-Multiple arguments can be provided as arrays and are concatenated together in the same order.
-Common code can also be shared between shaders and is appended at the top of the source.
+Multiple source arguments can be provided as arrays and are concatenated together in the respective order.
+Common code can also be shared between shader types and is appended at the top of the source.

     // Create shader object and using source URLs (also supports source code strings). var shader = new esper.Shader({